Farm Workshops Guide: Hands-On Classes for Beginners

 Seed to Harvest is our vegetable-gardening workshop for anyone growing in pots or a full acre.
 A short classroom session on planning, soil, and timing leads into hands-on work in the demonstration beds: transplanting, direct sowing, and learning to read what the plants are actually telling you.
 It covers soil health, succession planting, natural pest management, and watering.

-How to book a farm workshop
+How do you book a farm workshop?

 Booking happens online, on each workshop's own page, where the current dates, openings, and price live.
 We keep prices off the blog on purpose, because they change and the calendar is the honest source.
-For a sense of the wider landscape, in-person half-day farm and craft classes out there commonly run somewhere between fifty and a hundred and fifty dollars.
+Each listing tells you what's included, what to bring, and the age minimum, and your spot is held while you check out.

-Each listing tells you what's included, what to bring, and the age floor, and your spot is held while you check out.
-If you want something we don't list, a private group, a custom skill, or a workshop for a particular occasion, just ask, the workshops page takes requests.
-And if a full class feels like a lot to commit to before you've set foot here, no pressure at all, a plain visit is the easygoing way in: general admission is $15 an adult, or $35 for a guided tour with one of us.
-A visit also lets you see where a class would happen, scratch a goat behind the ears, and decide whether a longer booking is your kind of day before you give it a whole afternoon.
+If you want something we don't list, a private group, a custom skill, or a workshop for a particular occasion, just ask; our custom workshops pagetakes requests.
+And if a full class feels like a lot to commit to before you've set foot here, no pressure at all, a plain visit is the easygoing way in.
+It lets you see where a class would happen, scratch a goat behind the ears, and decide whether a longer booking is your kind of day before you give it a whole afternoon.

 When you're ready, browse upcoming workshopsand pick the skill you'll still be using a year from now, not the one that photographs best.
 Come as you are.
 We'll be glad you did, and you'll leave with something you made and a little more sure of your own hands.